kvbc/lol-shen-support/bible.md

 Peel | Excellent at peeling off engagers | Janna, Taric, Renata Poke | Efficient damage dealer from a safe position.
 Can drop your health bar below 50% in just one combo while you can't even see them on your screen. | Xerath, Lux, Brand
 Protect | Made to mitigate (shield) / negate incoming damage | Lulu, Janna, Morgana Catch | Able to make picks from afar.
 Safer CC that doesn't require all-ins.
-Prevents enemy escape | Blitzcrank, Nautilus, Veigar
+Prevents enemy escape.
+Can play extremely safe and still be an extreme threat to both you and your ADC. | Blitzcrank, Nautilus, Veigar
 Sustain | Sustaining (healing) the team through poke | Soraka, Sona, Yuumi Enchant | Applies many sort of buffs to enhance team stats | Sona, Lulu, Nami Tank | Frontline damage sponges | Leona, Alistar, Rell